Updated Apr 23, 2026

-A new paper in Studies in Higher Education by Erica De Bruin, Ann L. Owen and Stephen Wu examines that risk through a randomised experiment.
-The study shows that small changes to evaluation prompts and timing can change not just how many students respond, but who gets represented in the data.
+A new paper in Studies in Higher Education by Erica De Bruin, Ann L. Owen and Stephen Wu tests that risk through a randomised experiment.
+It shows that small changes to prompt wording and timing can shift not only how many students respond, but which students are represented in the data.
 For institutions that rely on student evaluations, the practical message is immediate: audit who is missing, test prompt design and treat headline response rates as only half the story.

 But the key question is not just how many students respond.
 It is which students do.
 If certain demographic groups are systematically less likely to complete evaluations, the resulting data can misrepresent the student experience even when overall participation looks acceptable.
-A respectable response rate is not the same as a representative sample.
-That distinction matters whenever institutions use evaluations to judge teaching quality, promotion or quality assurance.
+A respectable response rate is not the same as a representative sample, and that distinction matters whenever institutions use evaluations to judge teaching quality, inform promotion or support quality assurance.

 De Bruin, Owen and Wu's study is one of the first to use a randomised controlled experiment to test whether practical changes to the evaluation process can reduce non-response bias.
 Conducted at a selective liberal arts college in the United States, the experiment assigned students to one of three conditions: a traditional end-of-semester evaluation, an alternative prompt asking students to articulate their own criteria for effective teaching, or a delayed solicitation sent at the start of the following semester.
 That design matters because it focuses on two levers most universities can actually change: wording and timing.
-The paper does not just diagnose the problem.
-It tests realistic ways to improve representativeness before the data feeds into institutional decisions.
+The paper therefore does more than diagnose the problem; it tests realistic ways to improve representativeness before the data is used in institutional decisions.

 Certain student groups are consistently under-represented.
-Across all study conditions, Pell Grant recipients, used in the paper as a proxy for lower-income students, students with low GPAs and those later in their college careers were significantly less likely to complete teaching evaluations.
+Across all study conditions, Pell Grant recipients, which the paper uses as a proxy for lower-income students, alongside students with lower GPAs and those later in their college careers, were significantly less likely to complete teaching evaluations.
 They were also less likely to write more than three words in response to qualitative questions.
-This matters because students facing the greatest barriers may also be the easiest to miss in evaluation data.
-Teams that read response rates alongside participation gaps are in a stronger position to judge how representative the evidence really is.
+In practice, that means the students facing the greatest barriers may be the easiest to miss, unless teams check participation gaps alongside headline response rates.

 Racial disparities are most pronounced in traditional evaluations.
 Black, Hispanic and multi-racial students were less likely than white students to complete evaluations solicited at the standard end-of-semester point.
-For institutions using SET data to assess teaching quality, that creates a clear risk: teams may draw conclusions from a partial and skewed sample, especially if they treat the dataset as representative by default.
-Spotting that skew early gives institutions a chance to qualify the evidence, adjust follow-up and avoid overclaiming from an incomplete sample.
+For institutions using SET data to assess teaching quality, that creates a clear risk: teams may draw conclusions from a partial sample if they treat the dataset as representative by default.
+Spotting that skew early helps institutions qualify the evidence, target follow-up and avoid overclaiming from incomplete data.

 "Black, Hispanic, and multi-racial students are less likely than white students to complete traditional evaluations solicited at the end-of-semester."

 An alternative prompt increases qualitative engagement.
 When students were asked to define their own criteria for effective teaching, rather than respond to the standard institutional questionnaire, they were more likely to write more than three words and produced longer responses overall.
-This suggests that question design matters.
+That points to a practical opportunity: question design matters.
 Giving students more agency over the evaluation criteria can encourage richer, more substantive feedback, reinforcing the case for free-text comments in module evaluation.
-For teams redesigning evaluation forms, prompt wording offers a low-cost way to surface fuller feedback and more decision-grade evidence without rebuilding the whole process.
+For teams redesigning evaluation forms, prompt wording is a low-cost lever for fuller feedback and more decision-grade evidence.

 Delayed solicitation creates a more racially representative sample, but at a cost.
 Sending evaluations at the start of the following semester reduced overall response rates, particularly among graduating students.
 However, the decrease was smaller for Black, Hispanic and multi-racial students than for white students, resulting in a more racially balanced sample.
-The authors describe this as a potential tradeoff between overall response rates and the representation of minority student voices.
+The authors describe this as a potential trade-off between overall response rates and the representation of minority student voices.
 The practical lesson is clear: maximising volume and maximising representativeness are not always the same goal.
-Institutions need to decide which risk matters most in a given context and design their process accordingly.
+Institutions need to decide which risk matters most in a given context, then design the process accordingly.

 While this study was conducted at a US institution, the underlying dynamics are highly relevant to the UK context.
-The NSS, PTES, PRES, UKES and institutional module evaluations all face the same challenge: headline response rates can mask which students are missing from the sample.
-The immediate takeaway for UK teams is operational: treat representativeness as a design question, not just a reporting problem.
+The NSS, PTES, PRES, UKES and institutional module evaluations all face the same challenge: headline response rates can hide which students are missing from the sample.
+For UK teams, the takeaway is practical: treat representativeness as a design question, not just a reporting problem.
 That fits wider evidence on student motivations and perceptions in teaching evaluations, especially where students may need clearer reasons to participate and clearer routes to be heard.
-In practice, that means reviewing prompts, monitoring participation gaps and being explicit about the limits of the evidence before leaders act on it.
+In practice, that means reviewing prompts, monitoring participation gaps and being explicit about the limits of the evidence before leaders act on the findings.

 Rethink evaluation prompts.
 The finding that an alternative, student-centred prompt increases qualitative engagement is directly actionable.
 Institutions designing module evaluation forms or free-text questions for the NSS could test prompts that invite students to define what matters to them, rather than only respond to pre-set criteria.
 Even a relatively small wording change could produce richer commentary, especially from groups that traditionally under-engage.
-The payoff is stronger qualitative evidence for action planning, without redesigning the whole survey.
+The payoff is stronger qualitative evidence for action planning, without redesigning the whole survey or waiting for a major system change.

 The broader lesson is straightforward: evaluation design shapes whose voices count, and that affects how confidently institutions can act on the findings.
 Universities that only monitor overall response rates may overlook systematic bias in the evidence they use for teaching review, quality enhancement and EDI work.
-Teams that monitor representativeness as closely as participation are better placed to act with confidence, and less likely to mistake response volume for evidence quality.
+Teams that monitor representativeness as closely as participation are better placed to act with confidence and less likely to mistake response volume for evidence quality.
+Before the next evaluation cycle, review response patterns by cohort, decide whether your current process is optimised for volume, representativeness or both, and adjust the prompt or timetable accordingly.

 Q: How can universities apply these findings when they cannot easily replicate a randomised experiment?